amaanjeff/excel-data-logics/README.md

-# Excel Data Logics
+# Excel Data Logics – Mini Projects

-A simple Excel project using IF, AND, OR formulas to control access.
+This repository contains practice Excel projects demonstrating logical formulas like `IF`, `AND`, and `OR`.
+Useful for beginners and aspiring data analysts.